Mechanical Engineering Technology: Bachelor

 Pradeep Hegde, PhD Mechanical Engineering, University Sains Malaysia, Malaysia

-Syed Syed Hussain, Masters , Mechanical Engineering , McMaster University, Canada
+Syed Syed Hussain, Masters, Mechanical Engineering, McMaster University, Canada

-Fujairah Men's
+Fujairah Campus

 Altaf Khan, Masters, Technology Management, La Trobe University, Australia